claudioametrano/UnFATE/README.md

   * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux).
 Analyses with hundreds of samples should be run on high core number machines!
   * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into \<logfile\> as well as printing it to the console.
   * The pre-mined NCBI database is accessed with the `-n` argument.
 You can select any taxonomic rank included in Accession_plus_taxonomy_Pezizomycotina.txt.
 If you want to select a binomial species name, remember to put a backslash before the blank    (e.g. Fuffaria\ fuffolosa).
 If you add AUTO to the list of taxa you want, main_wrap.py will use a similar method to barcode_wrap.py to find the closest samples in the database.
-Up to 10 additional samples per user sample can be added to the dataset this way.
+Up to 10 additional samples (per user sample) can be added to the dataset this way.
   * Although the script was written with our bait set in mind, it should work with any amino acid target file in the format required by HybPiper.
 If using an external protein file, the pre-mined NCBI data will not be helpful as it only contains the 195 UnFATE genes.
   * There are two ways to reduce the memory requirements and CPU burden of UnFATE depending on your input data.
-If you are supplying whole genome data, you can use the `-l` flag to run HybPiper instead of Spades and Exonerate.
+If you are supplying whole genome data, you can use the `-l` flag to run HybPiper instead of Spades first and Exonerate.
 This greatly reduces memory requirements and calculation time.
-If you are supplying assemblies, or can assemble whole genome data but have trouble running exonerate (look for "Killed" in the output to understand if this is the case), use `-m <memory in GB>` to reduce the memory used by Exonerate.
-Memory usage can't be strictly limited to the specified value unfortunately, so you will want to set the value below your actual limit.
   * If you wish to use HybPiper to capture sequences from your target enrichment reads, use the `-y` flag.
 This is kept seperate from the low memory flag which causes HybPiper to be used for WGS data, as assembly of reads from target enrichment is not nearly as memory intensive as assembling a whole genome.

 5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the `--cpu n` you specify as an argument, HybPiper and Exonerate will process n samples at a time.
 The same number of cpu is then used to parallelize IQ-TREE runs for single locus trees and for concatenated supermatrices (only if that many cores are needed).